mvolkmann/blog/src/smalltalk.md

 or select it and press cmd-x.

-The following method can be added to the `Collection` class to enable computing the sum of the numbers in any collection:
+The following method can be added to the `Collection` class to enable computing the sum of the numbers in any collection.
+This method is present by default in Squeak, but not in Cuis.

 ```smalltalk
 sum